Measures wall thickness loss in pipes, plates or other metal structures

-The ClampOn Subsea Corrosion Erosion Monitor (Subsea CEM) is an ultrasonic instrument designed to measure wall thickness loss in pipes, plates or other metal structures.
-It uses active ultrasound where transducer pairs work in a pitch catch mode of operation, giving the average wall thickness between the transducers.
+The ClampOn Subsea Corrosion Erosion Monitor (Subsea CEM) uses active ultrasound where transducer pairs work in a pitch catch mode of operation, giving the average wall thickness between the transducers.
 As a part of the ClampOn family, it is non-intrusive.

-A permanently installed Corrosion Erosion Monitoring system will measure the wall thickness frequently and at a very high repeatability, thereby eliminating the weaknesses that are commonly encountered in manual ultrasonic thickness gauging.
+A permanently installed Corrosion Erosion Monitoring system will measure the wall thickness frequently and at a high repeatability, eliminating the weaknesses that are commonly encountered in manual ultrasonic thickness gauging.
 Wall thickness trends are generated automatically and can be observed in real time, logged internally in a datalogger or presented in a wireless solution.
-This technique has been installed topside and will now also be made available subsea.

-The Corrosion Erosion Monitor uses up to 8 transducers, resulting in a coverage area of up to 65% of a selected pipe section and of up to 2 meters in length.
-The subsea Corrosion Erosion Monitoring version will utilize up to 32 transducers, increasing distance to a maximum of 8 meters.
-Installation is easy and the system virtually maintenance free, due to the newly developed Dry Contact transducers which utilize electromagnetism to transmit and receive acoustic signals.
-Therefore no glue is required and the transducers can be placed on the exterior on up to 3 mm of paint or coating.
-The Corrosion Erosion Monitor is a versatile instrument and can in practice be used to monitor all metal structures.
+The Subsea Corrosion Erosion Monitoring version utilises up to 32 transducers, increasing distance to a maximum of 8 meters.
+Installation is easy and the system is virtually maintenance free, due to the newly developed Dry Contact transducers which utilise electromagnetism to transmit and receive acoustic signals.
+Therefore, no glue is required and the transducers can be placed on the exterior on up to 3mm of paint or coating.